 Previewed 5 February 1969, Opened 11 February 1969, Closed 10 January 1970 at the Wyndham's Theatre in London

-The West End transfer of Mart Crowley's hit off-Broadway play Boys in the Band featuring the New York cast
+West End transfer of Mart Crowley's hit off-Broadway play featuring the New York cast.

 The original West End cast featured Tom Aldredge as 'Emory', Frederick Combs as 'Donald', Leonard Frey as 'Harold', Reuben Greene as 'Bernard', Robert La Tourneaux as 'Cowboy', Laurance Luckinbill as 'Hank', Kenneth Nelson as 'Michael', Keith Prentice as 'Larry' and Peter White as 'Alan'.
 Directed by Robert Moore with designs by Peter Harvey.